ppearson/Sniffle/README.md

 Count:
 ------

-Output counts of the occurences of the searched-for string within each file, where count > 0.
+Output counts of the occurrences of the searched-for string within each file, where count > 0.

     sniffle count "[Warning 552]" "/path/to/logs/*/program/*.log"